alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

 The rules apply both within the EU and outside the EU.

+There's a ban on exporting equipment that could be used for internal repression to China.

 $CTA

 Some countries may have import rules for certain goods.
 You can check by talking to your importer or getting help [researching your export market](https://govuk-import-export.herokuapp.com/answer/choosing-export-market-ukti-experimental-sg.html).